Edelbrock: Origins

 Vic Edelbrock Sr. was born in a small farming community of Eudora, Kansas in 1913.
 After the family grocery store burned down in 1927, he left school at the age of 14 to help support the family by ferrying Model T Fords from Wichita to the many outlying farms in the area.
-The frequent stops to replace parts that shook loose on the region's dirt roads made him an expert at impromptu repair work.
+He made frequent stops to replace parts that shook loose on the region's dirt roads.
 Soon after, he found work in a local repair shop, working as an auto mechanic.

-When the Great Depression hit in 1931, Edelbrock went to California to live with his brother, Carl.
+During the Great Depression, in 1931, Edelbrock went to California to live with his brother, Carl.
 Initially, he moved in with his brother and took a job as an auto mechanic.
 In order to earn some extra money to open his own repair shop, Edelbrock took an evening job in downtown Los Angeles parking cars at a large apartment complex.
 It was a chance encounter at this parking complex where he bumped into the 19-year-old Irish woman, Katherine (Katie) Collins, who was working as a day maid.
 Despite the fact that Katie was engaged, Edelbrock convinced her to give him a chance and not marry her fiancé.
 Vic and Katie married in June 1933, just eight weeks after meeting.

 As a 22-year-old, Edelbrock teamed up with his new brother-in-law to open his first automobile repair shop on Wilshire Boulevard in Beverly Hills.
 Business flourished and in 1934 Edelbrock moved into his own shop on the corner of Venice Blvd and Hoover in Los Angeles.
 Business continued to grow rapidly and he moved his shop three more times in the 1930s.
 In 1936, Katie Edelbrock gave birth to Vic, Jr., the couple's only child.